LEOconnell/ABS-API-Vignette/README.md

 Let’s look at the the distribution of veteran owned firms.
 This represents one modification to the endpoint.

-### Resesarch Question 2 - Distribution of Veteran Owned Firms Across Sectors
+### RQ2 - Distribution of Veteran Owned Firms Across Sectors

 I have chosen to access the endpoint to review business ownership by veterans across all industry sectors.